Diving in Raja Ampat - Bluewater Dive Travel

 Wobbegong sharks and reef sharks are commonly seen, especially once you learn where to look for the Wobbegongs.
 The rare endemic Raja Ampat Epaulette shark (walking shark) is also found on certain night dives.
 This small, harmless carpet shark only comes out at night.
 While appearing to walk on the ocean floor with its fins, it can actually move surprisingly fast!

 Jacks, barracuda, Napoleon wrasse, trevally, and bumphead parrotfish are seen on many dives.
 Pygmy seahorses are found at most dive sites, along with a good variety of nudibranchs.
 Macro diving at the piers is excellent.
-You will also see lots of juvenile fish such as batfish, angelfish, butterflyfish, barramundi cod, parrotfish, etc.
+You will also see lots of juvenile fish, such as batfish, angelfish, butterflyfish, barramundi cod, parrotfish, etc.

 Check our diving Sipadan guide, another fantastic destination boasting world-class marine biodiversity.

 If you look a little deeper when the current picks up, you can see reef sharks at most sites, especially at places like Blue Magic and Sardines.
 These are also prime locations for schooling fish, which tend to gather when the current is running.
-At such times, it’s not unusual to be surrounded by clouds of fusiliers and surgeonfish in mid-water, while legions of sweetlips completely obscure large coral heads below.
+At such times, it’s not unusual to be surrounded by clouds of fusiliers and surgeonfish in mid-water while legions of sweetlips completely obscure large coral heads below.

-Muck diving might not be the major draw in Raja Ampat, but divers can find a large range of macro subjects such as shrimps, eels, squid, jawfish, blennies, gobies, etc. There are some muck diving sites in Raja, but we think it is better to plan a dedicated macro photography trip somewhere else.
+Muck diving might not be the major draw in Raja Ampat, but divers can find a large range of macro subjects such as shrimps, eels, squid, jawfish, blennies, gobies, and more.
+There are some muck diving sites in Raja, but we think it is better to plan a dedicated macro photography trip somewhere else.

 The fortunate diver may encounter the remarkable golf-ball-sized blue-ringed octopus.
 These highly venomous cephalopods rank as one of the most deadly animals on earth.
 A single bite from this diminutive octopus means quick and almost certain death.
 However, these creatures are rarely aggressive and present no danger to divers as long as a respectful distance is observed.